dscov-tutorials/how-to-pr/how-to-pr-merge.md

 It is also possible to carry out merges using the GitHub Desktop application, or the command line, but these may not work if the base branch is protected (see next section).
 We recommend using the web interface.

+> 💡 It's good **merging etiquette** to have the person who authored the PR merge it, if possible.
+Among other things, this makes it clear to author and repository owner alike, that the author has *agency* and is *responsible* for the work they've done.
+>
+> This sometimes isn't possible, for instance if the person has made the pull-request from a fork.

 ## If Not, Then Close

 If the people working on the project think that a PR shouldn't become part of the main branch for whatever reason, then you can close the PR without merging.